nyjc-computing/ChessGame/grading.md

 # Rubric for grading

 Grading will be carried out **on the core requirements only**.

 Bonus additions, if implemented, should not break the game code or affect its core functionality.
-Each bonus addition, if successfully implemented, gains the group one bonus mark.
+Each bonus addition, if successfully implemented by a member, gains the group one bonus mark.
+Further additions by the same member will not gain any bonus marks until other members of the group have also implemented bonus additions.

 Teams may propose bonus additions